-Step 1 – Remove all nail polish from your nails.
-The oil will not be able to penetrate the nail polish, and will simply sit on top of your nail until it is eventually wiped off.
+Step 1 – Remove all the nail polish from your nails or the oil will not be able to penetrate the nail polish, and will simply sit on top of your nail until it is eventually wiped off.

 Step 2 – Thoroughly wash your hands with warm soap and water.
 This will open up the pores in your nail bed and make your skin more receptive to the nourishing components of the oil.

 Step 3 – Applying to one hand at a time, lay your hand on a towel, with your nails facing up.